zpopp/US_RoadLen_Tract/README.md

 # Workflow
 The R code provided includes steps for
   1) Downloading TIGER/Line shapefiles for a county or series of counties using the R tigris package.
+  2) Projecting tract and road shapefiles within each county to the corresponding UTM projected coordinate system for the area.
-  2) Using the sf package to cut road shapes to fit into the census tracts where they fall, then calculating the length of the road within each tract.
+  3) Using the sf package to cut road shapes to fit into the census tracts where they fall.
-  3) Adding the road length by class wihtin each tract.
+  4) Calculating sum road length by census tract overall and by class.
-  4) Combining data from multiple counties in separate R files into one nationwide shapefile.
+  5) Combining data from multiple counties in separate R files into one nationwide tract sum road shapefile re-projected to a national coordinate system.

 # Dependencies
 The processing in this code to produce the Harvard Dataverse file was done using bash scripting.
-More information about bash scripting can be found here: .
 This allows for processing that would take a large amount of time and memory to be cut into smaller pieces.
 In this case, each county is processed separately.
-The biggest 'roadblock' in processing these data in an efficient way is the st_intersection (from library sf) function which cuts road shapes to the census tract.
-For a single large county, this process can take over 12 hours.

 # Contact Information:
 For correspondence about this processing, contact Zach Popp (zpopp@bu.edu)